Drug Shortages and Discontinuations

 Injectable formulation discontinued by manufacturer.

-Alternate forms: 5 mg and 10 mg oral tablets
+Alternate forms: 5 mg and 10 mg oral tablets are still marketed.

 Therapeutic alternatives: See document